flare-labs-ltd/fasset-bots/docs/config.md

 # How to run

 First configure configuration and environment files.
 Than run script [`run-agent.ts`](../src/run-agent.ts).
+The script will create [AgentBotRunner](../src/actors/AgentBotRunner.ts).
+The runner is constantly checking if any active agent stored in persistent state should handle any incoming events (see [Agent](./actors/agent.md)).

-Basic operations (create agent vault, deposit to vault, enter/exit available agent's list, ...) can be done via cli [`fasset-bots-cli`](./cli.md).
+Basic operations (create agent vault, deposit to vault, enter/exit available agent's list, ...) can be done via command line interface [`fasset-bots-cli`](./cli.md).